alphagov/notifications-python-client/DOCUMENTATION.md

 ```

 To get an API key, [sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __API integration__ page.
 You can find more information in the [API keys](#api-keys) section of this documentation.
+The default timeout for the APIClient is 30.

 ## Send a message